 The ShedRain Bubble umbrella is an affordable entry-level model for those unsure how often they'll use a bubble umbrella.
 The clear canopy allows you to look out from beneath the umbrella, making it particularly well made for those most concerned about keeping wind and rain out of their hair as they brave the elements.
 This umbrella is best suited to urban use, dashing from car to building.
 The wider swath of colored fabric reduces the visibility through the canopy when compared with other bubble styles.
 The design and manufacturing is also noticeably less careful and of lower quality than some bubble umbrellas.
-In particular, we noticed the clear plastic looked hazier and the use of regular umbrella fabric for the contrasting trim was not as well matched in texture.
-The Fulton Birdcage hits the bubble design more squarely on the head.
+In particular, we noticed the clear plastic looked hazier and the use of regular umbrella fabric for the contrasting trim was not as well-matched in texture.

 ShedRain Bubble Review